mstocco/mariostoc.co/content/traininglog/20230115-challenge2023-23weeksout.md

 ### NOTES
 Total Time: **60 Mins** &nbsp; Normalized Power: **107W**

-If ever I needed a light spin, it was today.
+If ever I needed a light spin day, it was today; maybe it was [yesterday](javascript:flick('sun');)...

 Typical Monday at work and if I could, I would have ridden outside.
 Instead I just spun easy on the trainer.
 Next time I have a ride like this, I will probably dig out the rollers just for variety.

 Quads still on the fatigued side and my right serratus is still tender.

 Everything else is pretty good.

 <!---->
 ## TUESDAY JAN 17 ☁️